Interference Alignment for the $K$ User MIMO Interference Channel: Abstract

 \section{Abstract}

-The $K$ user multiple input multiple output (MIMO) Gaussian interference channel with $M$ antennas at each transmitter and $N$ antennas at each receiver is considered.
-We assume that channel coefficients are fixed and are available at all transmitters and receivers.
-The main objective of this paper is to characterize the total number of degrees of freedom (DoF) for this channel.
-We show that for \emph{fixed channel coefficients} $\frac{MN}{M+N} K$ degrees of freedom can be achieved.
-The achivability method is based on a new technique for interference alignment recently advised by Motahari \textit{et al.} \cite{abolfazl-final}.
-Also we provide a new upper-bound on the total number of DoF for this channel.
-This upper-bound coincide with our achievable DoF for $K\geq\frac{M+N}{gcd(M,N)}$ where $gcd(M,N)$ denotes the greatest common divisor of $M$ and $N$.
-Because there is no cooperation among transmit and/or receive antennas of each user in our approach, our results are applicable to cellular systems in which a base station with multiple antennas communicates with several users each with single antenna.
-For this case, as the number of users in each cell increases, the total number of DoF also increases and approaches to the interference free DoF.
+We consider the $K$-user Multiple Input Multiple Output (MIMO) Gaussian interference channel with $M$ antennas at each transmitter and $N$ antennas at each receiver.
+It is assumed that channel coefficients are constant and are available at all transmitters and at all receivers.
+The main objective of this paper is to characterize the Degrees of Freedom (DoF) for this channel.
+Using a new interference alignment technique which has been recently introduced in \cite{abolfazl-final}, we show that $\frac{MN}{M+N} K$ degrees of freedom can be achieved for almost all channel realizations.
+Also, a new upper-bound on the DoF of this channel is provided.
+This upper-bound coincides with our achievable DoF for $K\geq K_u\define\frac{M+N}{\gcd(M,N)}$, where $\gcd(M,N)$ denotes the greatest common divisor of $M$ and $N$.
+This gives an exact characterization of DoF for $M\times N$ MIMO Gaussian interference channel in the case of $K\geq K_u$.